 2. LASIK is a “patient-friendly” procedure.
 LASIK is an in-office, outpatient procedure performed in about 15 minutes.
 There are no needles used (just eye drops), no stitches, and in most cases, the patient only experiences mild discomfort.

 3. Over 90% of people who wear contacts lenses or eyeglasses are good candidates for LASIK.
 Advancements in technology allow many patients that were not candidates in the past (larger pupils and most astigmatism) to successfully have LASIK.

 4. LASIK is one of the safest elective medical procedures performed in the world today.
 Statistically, the risk of serious complication is less than one half of one percent. *

 5. The most common side effect of LASIK is dry eye, and for most patients it is temporary.
-Pre-operative testing and treatment (if necessary) is critical to give the patient the best care. *
+Pre-operative testing and treatment (if necessary) are critical to giving the patient the best care. *

 7. It is customary to expect that 90% of LASIK patients reach 20/20 vision within 24 hours of their procedure.
 Most patients feel they can drive a car safely and go back to work the next day.

 8. There is a wide range of fees for LASIK in any marketplace, and, because LASIK is not the same everywhere, the differences between these fees commonly reflect differences in technology used. and the care that is provided which can impact your visual result and eye health.
-It is important that you understand these differences and then make the decision that you feels is best for you.
-See The Costs Associated with the Different Types of LASIK.
+It is important that you understand these differences and then make the decision that is best for you.

 9. Monovision LASIK is an option for patients usually 40 years of age and older to allow patients to see both at distance and at near without the use of eyeglasses. *